HollerLondon/sfMooToolsFormExtraPlugin/README.md

 #### Default configuration:

- * Controls locale (defaults to en-GB), and location of locale files - must include all locales if local files
+ * Controls locale (defaults to `en-GB`), and location of locale files - must include all locales if local files
  * Controls the theme and location of the theme CSS files and images

 #### Widget configuration options:

- * locale:            if this is changed from the default, will require additional JS locale files
+ * `locale`:            if this is changed from the default, will require additional JS locale files
- * date_format:       The JavaScript format of the date in the input box (defaults to %Y-%m-%d - see below) - see [MooTools Date Format](http://mootools.net/docs/more/Types/Date#Date:format).
+ * `date_format`:       The JavaScript format of the date in the input box (defaults to `%Y-%m-%d` - see below) - see [MooTools Date Format](http://mootools.net/docs/more/Types/Date#Date:format).

-  If this is changed should be paired with appropriate sfValidatorDate and regex - see Example usage.
+  If this is changed should be paired with appropriate `sfValidatorDate` and regex - see Example usage.

-  Ensure includes time if below option is 'true'
+  Ensure includes time if below option is '`true`'

- * php_date_format:   If the date_format for display is changed to a more user friendly format than %Y-%m-%d - the value needs to be converted from the database format
+ * `php_date_format`:   If the date_format for display is changed to a more user friendly format than `%Y-%m-%d` - the value needs to be converted from the database format.

-  This field should contain the corresponding PHP date_format for use with date() - see [PHP Date Format](http://uk.php.net/manual/en/function.date.php)
+  This field should contain the corresponding PHP `date_format` for use with `date()` - see [PHP Date Format](http://uk.php.net/manual/en/function.date.php)

- * with_time:         defaults to 'false', include time in the date picker (date format defaults to %Y-%m-%d %H:%i instead of %Y-%m-%d)
+ * with_time:         defaults to '`false`', include time in the date picker (date format defaults to `%Y-%m-%d %H:%i` instead of `%Y-%m-%d`)
- * year_picker:       defaults to 'true', click on the month name twice to select year - if date range restricted within one year then set to 'false'
+ * year_picker:       defaults to '`true`', click on the month name twice to select year - if date range restricted within one year then set to '`false`'
  * min_date:          default is none, set to restrict date range (format: see above)
  * max_date:          default is none, set to restrict date range (format: see above)